Vettel99/Social-Networking-App/README.md

 # Social-Networking-App
-Demonstration of social networking app similar to Reddit or Twitter.
+Full-stack social networking app similar to Reddit or Twitter.